 The more I journaled, the more I was able to open up with myself and unpack my feelings.

-I eventually felt empowered when I learned that my feelings of not being loved and lovable came from real events within my childhood.
+I eventually felt empowered when I learned that my feelings of not being loved and lovable came from real events in my childhood.
 I was also able to see a clear pattern of where I’d replayed those events in my adult relationships.

-This discovery helped me to finally feel validated and comforted when I initially felt crazy, weak, weird and overly emotional (some of the labels I was given.)
+This discovery helped me to finally feel validated and comforted when I initially felt crazy, weak, weird, and overly emotional (some of the labels I was given.)

 Once you identify the source of the problem and see where it came from, it’s easier to disconnect from it and let it go.